Charles W. Lippitt: Lippitt's Castle

-In 1899 Lippitt built an immense castle style brick mansion, near Bailey's Beach in Newport, Rhode Island, named Lippitt's Castle.
+In 1899 Lippitt built an immense castle style brick mansion, near Bailey's Beach in Newport, Rhode Island, named The Breakwater but commonly referred to as "Lippitt's Castle".
 After Lippitt's death his son Charles Jr. had the castle torn down and sold the land.
-It was replaced in 1926 by a mansion named The Waves on the same foundation for the castle.
-The Waves was designed by renowned architect John Russell Pope as his own summer residence.
+It was replaced in 1926 by a mansion named The Waves on the same foundation as the castle.
+The Waves was designed by renowned architect John Russell Pope as his own summer residence and was converted to condominiums in the late 20th Century.
 Bricks from Lippitt's Castle can still be found in the waters near where the mansion once stood.

 Memberships

 Lippitt joined the Rhode Island Society of the Sons of the American Revolution in 1896 and served as the Society's president from 1908 to 1909.
-In 1897 he was admitted as an hereditary member of the Rhode Island Society of the Cincinnati.
+In 1897 he was admitted as an hereditary member of the Rhode Island Society of the Cincinnati by right of his descent from Captain Charles Lippitt who served in Richmond's Regiment during the Revolution.

-His sons, Charles Warren Lippitt, Jr. and Gorton Thayer Lippitt, also joined the Sons of the American Revolution.
-Charles, Jr. became a member of the Society of the Cincinnati after his father's death and Gorton became a member after Charles' death in 1970.
-Upon the death of Gorton, in 1978, the family's "seat" in the Society was "inherited" by their cousin Frederick Lippitt, who held the seat until his own death in 2005.
+His sons, Colonel Charles Warren Lippitt, Jr. (1894-1970) and Gorton Thayer Lippitt, also joined the Sons of the American Revolution.
+Charles, Jr. became a member of the Society of the Cincinnati after his father's death and served as its President General from 1965 to 1968 and Gorton became a member after Charles' death in 1970.
+Upon the death of Gorton, in 1978, the family's "seat" in the Society was "inherited" by their cousin Frederick Lippitt, who held the seat until his death in 2005.